kotse/hopesoap/README.md

 ### TODO ###

-1. Clean up less/css (in progress - Kotse, ongoing)

 1. Add admin page

 1. Figure out a way to upload images

-1. Resize all images (main background on the first "page", also for the catalog after)

-1. Finish catalog design (partially completed, still in progress - Kotse)
+1. Think about better catalog design

 1. Add a cart functionality to the catalog

-1. Integrate catalog in the website in a better way

-1. Push ot heroku for demo purposes
+1. Make catalog mobile ready